enchom/StreamlabsChatbotSmiteAPI/README.md

 ## How to use
 The script in its current form has a few example commands implemented.
 Your main code should be in 'Smite_StreamlabsSystem.py', but you're free to modify any of the files you'd like.
+The connection/query logic is entirely in 'Smite_API.py' together with multiple useful enum classes (improvised enums, as proper `Enum` was added in Python 3.4).

 When you first import the script make sure you add your developer id and authentication key through the UI settings.